La Chaîne Météo

 La Chaîne Météo (lit.
 The Weather Channel) is a French TV channel, broadcasting weather forecasts 24 hours a day.

 The channel is similar to the American cable and satellite service The Weather Channel.

-You can buy a paid membership to access the channel on their website.
+Viewers can buy a paid membership to access the channel on their website.

 History

 La Chaîne Météo was launched on the first day of summer 1995 at 7:00 a.m. by Jacques-Philippe Broux.
 The first weather information was presented on air by Alain Goury and Carine Rocchesani.

 On 1 October 2008, the Le Figaro group bought the company Météo Consult, which included La Chaîne Météo.